 On the other hand, the rounded base of the bottom of the classical violins has been preserved to allow any violinist to use his own shoulder rest.

-Disappearance of the soundboard vibrations
+Elimination of the vibrations of the soundboard

 Classic sound VS Amplified sound

 The sound between the two instruments will always be different.
 It is possible to get closer to a classical sound with an electric violin using small effects.
 But let’s be honest, if you wanted to play classical music, you would be playing it on a classical violin.
-Each instrument has its specificities and clearly an electric violin is not intended to play classical music…

 Effects for electric violin